 The most northerly village in Wester Ross, Ullapool is one of the Highland’s most picturesque, and the gateway to the Isle of Lewis.
 To the south lies Gairloch, which sits on the spectacular Loch Gairloch, where the beaches stretch for miles.

-- Get yourself out on a boat – take a Hebridean Whale Cruise to spot otters, seabirds and even dolphins and sharks in the waters off Gairloch.
+- Take a Hebridean Whale Cruise to spot otters, seabirds and even dolphins and sharks in the waters off Gairloch.

 - Explore some of the world’s best beaches, head to Red Point, for beautiful red sands and Big Sands for views across to Raasay and Skye.